cloud-native-toolkit/site-developer-guide/docs/reference/cli.md

 The "development" namespace will have the `ConfigMaps` and `Secrets` copied over.

+The command can also add additional privileges to the tekton pipeline service account.
+These privileges are needed to run the buildah task in OpenShift 4.7

 ```text
 Positionals:
   namespace  The namespace that will be created and/or prepared